 The Erica tenella leaves are dark green and needle-like, ascending on the stems.

 Longish stalks allow the flowers to nod.
 The reddish, four-sepalled calyx holds on to the back end of the corolla like a slender bird claw.
 The ovoid, urn-shape of the bright pink corolla ends in four spreading lobes, their rounded tips slightly recurved.
-The anthers appear dark inside the corolla, not exserted (Baker, et al, 1967).
+The anthers appear dark inside the corolla, not exserted (Baker and Oliver, 1967).